-John Hood: Look Before You Leap on Prisons
+John Hood: Look before you leap on prisons

 Indeed, the “Raise the Age” bill was only the latest in a series of reforms our state enacted over the past decade.
 North Carolina was actually among the early adopters of criminal-justice reform.
 We reduced our overall prison populations and saved hundreds of millions of dollars without appreciably affecting our crime rate.

-Now, fearing a large-scale COVID-19 outbreak within North Carolina’s prisons and jails, some policymakers and activists are talking about quickly expanding the state’s use of alternative punishments and surveillance techniques so that many prisoners and detainees can be released from confinement.
+Now, fearing a large-scale COVID-19 outbreak within the states’s prisons and jails, some policymakers and activists are talking about quickly expanding the state’s use of alternative punishments and surveillance techniques so that many prisoners and detainees can be released from confinement.

 Fashioning public policy during a crisis is fraught with tremendous peril.
 Of course, a crisis also makes some decisions unavoidable.
 That’s why when governments do things during a crisis that make me uncomfortable, or with which I have disagreements, I nevertheless try not to demonize the policymakers.
 I recognize they face unappealing alternatives with little time to choose among them.